Language Detection

 What’s a Language Detector?

-• Fast Filtering: A Language Detector can narrow multilingual massive audio and text files down and help users find the content in the language of their interest.
+can narrow multilingual massive audio and text files down and help users find the content in the language of their interest. - Segmentation: A

 Language Detection Use Case Examples

-• Monetizing Content: Combining a Language Detector with Speech-to-Index or Speech-to-Text allows enterprises to classify their archives and make them searchable, creating additional monetization opportunities.
+with Speech-to-Index or Speech-to-Text allows enterprises to classify their archives and make them searchable, creating additional monetization opportunities. - Translation: A

-• Translation: A Language Detector with translation software can automatically detect and translate spoken or written content without human involvement.
+with translation software can automatically detect and translate spoken or written content without human involvement. - Security: A

 Challenges in Language Detection